 Table 2 reports our baseline results.
 Panel A presents estimates based on (8) using the SIPP data for the time window of plus or minus six months in column (1), one month in column (2), and 12 months in column (3).
-In column (1), the estimate of β_1 shows that households whose children turn 17 in the last six months of year t have (approximately) a 3 percentage points lower growth rate of labor income between years t and t + 1 compared to households whose children turn 17 in the first six months of year t + 1 (p-value of 0.059).
+In column (1), the estimate of $\beta_1$ shows that households whose children turned 17 in the last six months of year t have (approximately) a 3 percentage points lower growth rate of labor income between years t and t+1 compared to households whose children turned 17 in the first six months of year t + 1 (p-value of 0.059).
 We obtain a somewhat larger (in absolute value) and statistically more significant result for the 12-month window in column (3), with the growth rate differential being 3.8 percentage points (p-value of 0.001).
 On the other hand, the estimate for the one-month window is virtually zero (-0.009 with the p-value of 0.86).
 We also reestimated each specification by the median regression in order to examine the robustness of the OLS estimates to outliers, with P-values computed by a nonparametric bootstrap with 1000 replications and clustering at household level.
-The estimates (p-values) are -0.026 (0.045) for the six-month window.
+The estimates (p-values) are -0.026 (0.045) for the six-month window, 0.014 (0.860) for the one-month window, and -0.034 (0.001) for the twelve-month window.

 Panel B, or column (4), of Table 2 presents an estimate based on (9) using the ACS data.
-The estimate of β_1 shows that households whose children are born in the last quarter and are 17 as of the last birthday when interviewed in year t + 1 have a 2.5 percentage points lower level of parental labor income in year t + 1 compared to households whose children are born in the first quarter and are 17 as of the last birthday when interviewed in year t + 1 (p-value of 0.011).
+The estimate of $\beta_1$ shows that households whose children are born in the last quarter and were 17 as of their last birthday when interviewed in year t + 1 have a 2.5 percentage points lower level of parental labor income in year t + 1 compared to households whose children are born in the first quarter and who were 17 as of their last birthday when interviewed in year t + 1 (p-value of 0.011).
 When estimated by the median regression, the estimate (p-value) is -.019 (0.065).

 The large sample size of the ACS allows us to further break down this result by spouse.
-The estimate (p-value) of β_1 , where the dependent variable is the log of husband's labor income, is -0.003 (0.820).
-The estimate where the dependent variable is the log of wife's labor income is

--0.041 (0.033).
-As a result, the response of parental labor income appears to be mostly driven by wives' and not husbands' labor income.
-This is consistent with previous literature that has found that labor supply of married women is more responsive to wage and marginal tax rate changes than that prime age males (Hausman, 1985; Eissa, 1995; Blundell and MaCurdy, 1999).
+The estimate (p-value) of $\beta_1$ , where the dependent variable is the log of the husband's labor income, is -0.003 (0.820).
+The estimate where the dependent variable is the log of the wife's labor income is -0.041 (0.033).
+As a result, the response of parental labor income appears to be mostly driven by the wives', rather than the husbands' labor income.
+This is consistent with previous literature that has found that the labor supply of married women is more responsive to wage and marginal tax rate changes than that of prime age men (Hausman, 1985; Eissa, 1995; Blundell and MaCurdy, 1999).